subamanis/mezura/README.md

 ## Logs and Progress
 Inside the 'data/logs' folder, the program will save log files that correspond to saved configurations everytime the '--log' flag is used. <br>
-Inside the log files, the date and time of the execution is saved, along with information about the current configuration (like the target directories, whether braces should be considered code, etc, so you can see if at some point the configuration got modified), and also the total files, lines, code lines, extra lines, size and average size of the execution.
+Inside the log files, the date and time of the execution and the name of the log (if specified) are saved, along with information about the current configuration (like the target directories, whether braces should be considered code, etc, so you can see if at some point the configuration got modified), and also the total files, lines, code lines, extra lines, size and average size of the execution.
 They are in an easy to parse format for external use also. <br>

 By using the '--compare <N>' flag, the (N) previous logged executions will be retrieved from the file and will be compared and printed to the screen.
 For example for N = 3, it would look like this:
 ![](screenshots/compare-logs.PNG)

-Note that a configuration file must be loaded for both of these flags to work
+Note that a configuration file must be loaded for both '--log' and '--compare' to work.

 ## Supported Languages
 Note that the default supported languages are very incomplete, but they can be easily expanded by the user.
-All the supported languages can be found in the folder "data/languages" as seperate text files.
+All the supported languages can be found in the folder "data/languages" as seperate text files, in the persistent data path of the application.
 The user can easily specify a new language by replicating the format of the language files and customizing it accordingly, either by following the rules below or by copy pasting an existing file.

 The format of the languages is as follows(and should not be modified at all):